What is Dalcroze?

 Improvisation sparks the thrill and freedom of students’ own creative invention.
 By improvising with their bodies, voices and on instruments, Dalcroze students learn to use the tools they explore, tapping into the imagination in the spirit of play.

-The Dalcroze School of Boston offers Dalcroze Education for all ages, from young beginners through adult professionals.
+The Dalcroze Music School of Boston offers Dalcroze Education for all ages, from young beginners through adult professionals.

 For young beginners, our school offers group Dalcroze Eurhythmics classes that: